Seizure of a Vehicle for Forfeiture

-Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in a variety of crimes including drug trafficking, theft, prostitution, racing, and DUI.
+Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in various crimes, including drug trafficking, theft, prostitution, racing, and DUI.

 Under Florida Statute 316.80(3), any conveyance or vehicle, fuel tank, related fuel, and other equipment described in subsection (1) shall be subject to seizure and forfeiture as provided by the Florida Contraband Forfeiture Act.